-You can choose between regional trains, high-speed trains, night trains, or ferries, depending on where you are going.
+Depending on where you are going, you can choose between regional trains, high-speed trains, night trains, or ferries.
 Regional trains are very frequent and don’t often require reservations.
 High-speed trains, on the other hand, sometimes do, depending on where you are traveling.
 Again, check your route before booking.

 These are great for exploring a destination, seeing local landscapes, and for flexibility, too, because you can go off the beaten track.
-If you miss a train, it’s not really a big deal because you can jump on the next one without needing to reserve your spot.
+If you miss a train, it’s not a big deal because you can jump on the next one without needing to reserve your spot.

-If you don’t really enjoy the getting-from-A-to-B part of the deal, you can use high-speed trains.
+If you don’t enjoy the getting-from-A-to-B part of the deal, you can use high-speed trains.
 Highly comfortable, they often have a food car, too.
 You will need to reserve these most of the time.
 If you reserve, you get a guaranteed assigned seat, even if it’s busy and crowded.
 Book your seat online to avoid disappointment.

 If you have long distances to travel and want to do it with minimal fuss, a night train could be a great option.
 You can choose your accommodation, too.
 So, if you’re going to sleep in total luxury, you’re going to pay extra for that service.
 Of course, you will need to reserve your sleeping accommodation ahead of time, which is possible online or over the telephone.

 It’s not all about trains, though.
 You can also take several ferry journeys as part of your Eurail pass.
 Although you are required to use ferries that are part of the Eurail network, there are quite a few of them.
 No need to worry.
 Associated companies include the following.